Please note: we do not provide seed funding! This is for educational purpose only.

 - Must have good exit strategy

 As you can see from the graph below, asking angel investors / business angels is quite risky.
-These types of lenders usually have a seed cap of $1 Million USD therefore if you are looking to raise large project finance, this is not the source to use.
+These types of lenders usually have a seed cap of $1 Million USD therefore if you are looking to raise capital for large project, this is not the source to use.

 Angels are very wealthy individuals/groups who have made money grafting their own seed business to successful business growth.
 They are willing to invest in business start ups for two reasons: they understand your situation, and they’re a credible source of contacts and advice.